 - Foraminifers ("forams" for friends) are really a treasure in the rock, in all senses.
 They have contributed to confirm the Deep Impact theory about dinosaur extinction; their shells have contributed to form several sedimentary rocks around the world; and they are cool on their own, with their immense variety of shapes.
-The biggest forams, the Nummulites, look often like literal COINS emerging from the rocks ("nummus" means coin in Latin); they are used as "index fossils" for the Cenozoic Era, and have also created the material for the Egyptian Pyramids!
-But wait: what are actually the forams?
-Originally, scientists thought they were mollusks or mollusk-like critters; today we known they were'nt even real animals.
-They were "Protozoans", aka one-celled organisms with animal traits.
-Most other one-celled "animals" have left very few fossil material (if they did); the ancestors of amoebae, parameci, vorticellae, euglenae, and so on are a mystery.
-Even the Radiolarians: their shell is made of silicium, and silicon usually dissolves before becoming fossil.
+The biggest forams, the nummulites, look often like literal COINS emerging from the rocks ("nummus" means coin in Latin); they are used as "index fossils" for the Cenozoic era, and have also created the material for the Egyptian pyramids!
+But wait: what are actually the foraminifers?
+Originally, scientists thought they were molluscs or mollusc-like critters; today we known they weren't even real animals.
+They were "protozoans", aka single-celled organisms with animal traits.
+Most other one-celled "animals" have left very few fossil material (if they did); the ancestors of amoebae, paramecia, vorticellae, euglenae, and so on are a mystery.
+Even the radiolarians: their shell is siliceous, and silicon usually dissolves before fossilising.

 Once upon a time...
 CAMBRIAN ANIMALS

 Cambrian.
 The first Paleozoic period, in which the famous Cambrian explosion

 of life happened.
 The less known thing is, we humans are unbelievably lucky